How This All Started

 The [Unruh] act protects all persons from arbitrary discrimination in "accommodations, advantages, facilities, privileges or services in all business establishments of every kind whatsoever."
 (Civ.
 Code, § 51.)
 We discussed the scope of that language in Burks v.
 Poppy Construction Co.
 (1962) 57 Cal.2d 463, 468-469: "The Legislature used the words 'all' and 'of every kind whatsoever' in referring to business establishments covered by the Unruh Act (Civ.
 Code, § 51), and the inclusion of these words without any exception and without specification of particular kinds of enterprises, leaves no doubt that the term 'business establishments' was used in the broadest sense reasonably possible.
 The word 'business' embraces everything about which one can be employed, and it is often synonymous with 'calling, occupation, or trade, engaged in for the purpose of making a livelihood or gain.'
 The word 'establishment,' as broadly defined, includes not only a fixed location, such as the 'place where one is permanently fixed for residence or business,' but also a permanent 'commercial force or organization' or 'a permanent settled position (as in life or business).'

 Business establishments covered by Unruh are required to make their website accessible to users with disabilities.
 Rios v.
 New York & Co., 2017 U.S. Dist.
 LEXIS 190794 (C.C.D.
 Cal.
 2017).
 Thus, Unruh should similarly cover rental websites maintained by housing providers, just as the ADA covers these sites.
 Plus, establishing an Unruh violation is a bigger deal than proving the ADA violation, because Unruh entitles plaintiffs to three times actual damages (or, alternatively, $4,000 liquidated damages).
+An important point here (and which we'll come back to later) is that an Unruh plaintiff only has to show the ADA violation-- they don't have to show intentional discrimination.
 Munson v.
 Del Taco, Inc., 46 Cal.
 4th 661 (Cal.
 2009)(plaintiffs are not required to prove intentional discrimination in an ADA claim to be entitled to monetary damages under Unruh).

 Apartment rental websites need to be accessible.
 This conclusion follows from Title III of the ADA and California's Unruh Act.
 The application of the Fair Housing Act isn't perfectly clear but coverage seems unlikely.